 If you have a written employment contract promising you job security, you are not an at-will employee.
 New York also recognizes employment contracts based on oral promises supported by documentation or statements in an employee handbook, which an employee reasonably relied upon.
 For example, if your employee handbook says that you won't be fired unless certain disciplinary steps are taken, your employer may have to follow the promised steps before firing you.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

-New York employees are entitled to a minimum wage of $10.40 in 2018 in most parts of the state.
-Fast food employees, and employees in New York City and certain counties, are entitled to a higher rate.
+Employees in New York state are entitled to a minimum wage of $11.80 an hour in 2020, although New York City workers are generally entitled to $15.00 an hour.
 To find the rate that applies to you, use the New York Department of Labor's minimum wage calculator.

 Under federal and New York law, employees who work more than 40 hours a week are eligible for overtime.
 New York also gives employees the right to an unpaid meal break.
 The time and length of the break depends on the type of work.
 Employees who work in retail or for a commercial business are entitled to a 30-minute meal break, while factory employees are entitled to a 60-minute meal break.
 Under federal law, employers who choose to offer breaks of 20 minutes or less must pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
 It is illegal for employers to discriminate against employees who assert their rights under wage and hour laws.
 For more information, see New York Wage and Hour Laws.